MathieuFortune/mathieufortune.github.io/_posts/2023-09-17-MC-partnerexprefresh.md

 - To account for the large datasets of our users, I designed a robust data table, equipped with extensive filtering capabilities, ensuring effective management of participants, mentorships, and program activities
 - An alert and notification system was improved to allow partners to more easily identify students in need of immediate support
 - A participant profile was showcasing individual data with data widgets and filterable tables
+- An export feature was added to every key touchpoints throughout the dashboard to allow partners to quickly retrieve the data they are looking for
 - User data revealed that the vast majority of our users accessed our platform via desktop.
 Given the project's timeline and budget constraints, I chose to ensure the mobile experience was functional but not fully optimized

-{% include lazy-image.html src="/images/illustration-partner-experience-mentor-collective-04.jpg" alt="Screenshot showing high-fidelity user interfaces in Figma" caption="High-fidelity UIs in Figma. *Illustrations purposfully blurred due to confidentiality restrictions*" figClass="" %}
+{% include lazy-image.html src="/images/illustration-partner-experience-mentor-collective-04.jpg" alt="Screenshot showing high-fidelity user interfaces in Figma" caption="High-fidelity UIs in Figma. *Illustrations purposely blurred due to confidentiality restrictions*" figClass="" %}

-{% include lazy-image.html src="/images/illustration-partner-experience-mentor-collective-04-bis.jpg" alt="Screenshot showing before and after of dashboard page" caption="Before / After of the dashboard page of the partner experience. *Illustrations purposfully blurred due to confidentiality restrictions*" figClass="" %}
+{% include lazy-image.html src="/images/illustration-partner-experience-mentor-collective-04-bis.jpg" alt="Screenshot showing before and after of dashboard page" caption="Before / After of the dashboard page of the partner experience. *Illustrations purposely blurred due to confidentiality restrictions*" figClass="" %}

 ### Drawing from the Design System
-In crafting these refined UIs, I leaned heavily on a <a href="https://mathieufortune.github.io/MC-designsystem.html" target="_blank">design system that I had recently championed at Mentor Collective</a>, seamlessly integrating its elements— from the accessible color palette and clear typography to the streamlined layout and components— into the dashboard's new look.
+In crafting these refined UIs, I leaned heavily on a <a href="https://mathieufortune.github.io/MC-designsystem.html" target="_blank">design system that I had recently championed at Mentor Collective</a>, seamlessly integrating its elements — from the accessible color palette and clear typography to the streamlined layout and components — into the dashboard's new look.

-{% include lazy-image.html src="/images/illustration-partner-experience-mentor-collective-05.jpg" alt="Screenshot showing design system in Figma" caption="Excerpt of Design System in Figma. *Illustrations purposfully blurred due to confidentiality restrictions*" figClass="" %}
+{% include lazy-image.html src="/images/illustration-partner-experience-mentor-collective-05.jpg" alt="Screenshot showing design system in Figma" caption="Excerpt of Design System in Figma. *Illustrations purposely blurred due to confidentiality restrictions*" figClass="" %}

 ### Preparation for Implementation
-Following the completion of the high-fidelity UIs, I collaborated closely with the Product Manager and Engineering Lead.
+Upon completing the high-fidelity UIs, I consulted with the Product Manager and Engineering Lead, providing a video overview of the designs to streamline their work.
-To ensure my designs were easy to follow, I recorded a video walkthrough detailing key information.

-This approach, combined with discussions with the Product Manager, also enabled us to write a clear set of requirements for the engineering team that would subsequently be used to create the engineering plan.
+Together with the Product Manager, we crafted detailed requirements for the engineers' implementation.

 ### Collaboration with Developers
 Ensuring seamless transition to the implementation phase, I provided meticulous hand-off notes accompanied by the design walkthrough video.
 These resources were conveniently housed in Figma, adjacent to the high-fidelity UIs as well as in Asana.

-Throughout the implementation phase, I regularly engaged in quality control tests, collaborating closely with engineers to guarantee accurate representation of my designs and complete accessibility (WCAG AA) compliance.
+Throughout the implementation phase, I regularly engaged in quality control tests, collaborating closely with engineers to guarantee accurate representation of my designs, functional integrity, and full accessibility (WCAG AA) compliance.

-{% include lazy-image.html src="/images/illustration-partner-experience-mentor-collective-06.jpg" alt="Screenshot showing design hand-off notes in Figma" caption="Design Hand-off Notes for engineers. *Illustrations purposfully blurred due to confidentiality restrictions*" figClass="" %}
+{% include lazy-image.html src="/images/illustration-partner-experience-mentor-collective-06.jpg" alt="Screenshot showing design hand-off notes in Figma" caption="Design Hand-off Notes for engineers. *Illustrations purposely blurred due to confidentiality restrictions*" figClass="" %}

 ## Implementation and Launch

 ### Addressing Design Challenges
 During implementation, the data visualization feature presented some unexpected challenges.
-When real data was integrated into the designs, certain charts warranted adjustments for clearer data presentation.
+When real data was integrated into the charts, some adjustments were warranted for clearer data presentation.
 Leveraging my frontend development background, I was able to work hand-in-hand with the engineering team, ensuring clear communication and a quick resolution.

+In the words of one of my colleagues, reflecting on this collaboration and my broader approach to design:
+> "What sets Mathieu apart is his ability to be a creative thought partner when it comes to bridging the gap between design and engineering, demonstrating a commitment to collaboration and teamwork.
+He consistently engaged in productive dialogue with engineers to improve design handoff processes and sprint workflows, and excelled in finding innovative design workarounds to technical limitations, which makes him an invaluable asset to any project. — Lindsay Wall - Senior Software Engineer"

 ### Beta Insights & Iterations
-With the easy to follow set of requirements set by the Product Manager and myself, engineers crafted comprehensive unit tests.
-Both of us also carried out quality checks, ensuring near pixels-perfect implementation and functional integrity.

-Once the implementation completed, a beta version of the redesigned partner experience was rolled out to a select group of users.
+Once the implementation completed, a beta version of the new partner experience was rolled out to a select group of users.
 This beta rollout was essential to the team to ensure quick and efficient iterations of this complex and extensive project.

-While many iterations focused on refining UX copy and naming conventions, feedback from our users pinpointed a significant issue:
+While many iterations focused on minor tweaks and refining UX copy, feedback from our users pinpointed a significant issue:
 - a revamped feature had strayed too far from the familiar user flow, inadvertently increasing friction and user errors.

 Promptly acting on this feedback, I revisited the wireframes and adjusted the navigation and flow for the problematic feature.
 We then validated this new design with our internal stakeholders, progressed to high-fidelity UIs, and set clear requirements for our engineers.
 Following this process and re-releasing the feature to our beta users, we observed a marked decrease in both friction and user errors.

-{% include lazy-image.html src="/images/illustration-partner-experience-mentor-collective-07.jpg" alt="Screenshot showing design iteration in Figma" caption="Design iterations in Figma. *Illustrations purposfully blurred due to confidentiality restrictions*" figClass="" %}
+{% include lazy-image.html src="/images/illustration-partner-experience-mentor-collective-07.jpg" alt="Screenshot showing design iteration in Figma" caption="Design iterations in Figma. *Illustrations purposely blurred due to confidentiality restrictions*" figClass="" %}

 ### Beyond the Design: The Tangible Impact of Our Revamp
 Alongside introducing the beta of the redesigned partner experience, we integrated a new analytics tool to meticulously track pivotal KPIs and evaluate the project's impact.
 Metrics such as NPS, DAU, MAU, feature adoption rates, and average session duration were at the forefront of our monitoring, aiming to determine any improvements in user engagement and product stickiness.

 A few months following the full release, the results spoke volumes: _user engagement soared by a staggering 116%_.
 Beyond the hard data, invaluable feedback from our NPS surveys painted a vivid picture.

 A partner from North Carolina A&T shared,
 > “Since working with Mentor Collective we're able to get those specific metrics and data, and we have the dashboard – which we absolutely love – to see exactly what's going on and tailor specific programs or initiatives to be able to help the students."

 Another feedback from the University of Delaware echoed,
 > "We can’t underestimate the power of one person.
 It’s been really exciting to see through the information on the dashboard and through the Flags just how powerful one mentor can be to a student and how impactful they can be.”